skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 - Proof of accommodation in Portugal `[EMBA]` `[RELO]` `[GUID]`
   - Hotel reservation
   - Lease contract
   - Has to be for at least 4 months (120 days).
-The more, the merrier
+The more, the merrier.
+Recommended amount is 6 months.
+    - Ministry of Foreign Affairs of Portugal indicates that 4 month is sufficient

 - Visa application fee `[EMBA]` `[RELO]` `[GUID]`
   - In cash, in native currency (TRL)
   - Equivalent of €90, conversion rate is unknown so be prepared
   - 441 TL indicated by the embassy, at the last time it was updated
   - Carry sufficient banknotes and coins, as you have to provide the exact amount
+  - Some `[GUID]` claim national visa applications are free